A DIY photo booth for events that takes photos and uploads an animated gif to a Tumblr account.

 gm convert -delay 100 *.jpg joined.gif

 Uploading to Tumblr

 To install pytumblr, follow these steps:

-- Install PIP somewhere on your pi
+- If it is not installed on the pi, install PIP somewhere on your pi

 - In the terminal, navigate to the pip folder you downloaded and moved to the pi.
 Then run the following code:

 sudo python get-pip.py

 - Download pytumblr and copy the files somewhere on your pi.
 For instance, in the command line, you could navigate to your chosen file and then type: